 Yahrzeits (anniversaries of the deaths of loved ones) are commemorated on Friday evening and Saturday morning.
 A yahrzeit notice will be sent to members who have provided information to the temple.
 If you wish to speak at services in memory of a loved one, please contact the office about the availability of the desired date.

 Temple Micah maintains a cemetery for members and their families at Mt.
 Lebanon Cemetery in Adelphi, MD.
-Nearly 400 burial sites are located in two sections, a main section that adheres to traditional Jewish customs and an interfaith section that permits the burial of Jewish and non-Jewish family members together, as well as the burial of cremated remains.
+Nearly 400 burial sites are located in two sections.
+Learn more about the cemetery.

 The cemetery is a Temple Micah community effort, managed by the Cemetery Trustees.
 A perpetual maintenance fund pays for the annual upkeep of the landscaping.
 A cemetery trustee is always on call to provide assistance whether a plot already is owned or must be purchased.
 The trustee will help deal with the cemetery personnel, accompany the family member to the cemetery, and assist with the details.